dragonchain/dragonchain/docs/usage/permissioning.md

-The root api key (in the kubernetes secret when deploying the chain) will always have permission to use any Dragonchain api endpoint (aside from endpoints for dragon net interchain actions, which are reserved for dragonchain-to-dragonchain communication).
+The root api key (in the kubernetes secret when deploying the chain) will always have permission to use any Dragonchain api endpoint (aside from endpoints for Dragon Net interchain operations, which are reserved for dragonchain-to-dragonchain communication).

 The root api key cannot be deleted.